pvergiliusmaro/on-the-radar/README.md

 ### Stage 1 — Capture
 A Chrome extension sits in your toolbar.
 When you land on a company's homepage, click it.
 The company name is pre-filled from the page title (editable if needed).
 One more click and the name and URL are in your tracker sheet.
 No copy-pasting, no tab-switching.
 ### Stage 2 — Research & Triage
 Once a week, I open a Perplexity Space configured with a research prompt, paste in the week's new companies, and get back structured profiles: funding stage, headcount, growth indicators, hiring trends, key challenges, and a LinkedIn contact worth making.
-I use that to set a priority — High, Medium, Low, or Reject — in the sheet.
+I use that to set a priority — High, Medium, Low, or Reject—in the sheet.
 ### Stage 3 — Monitor
 Two Perplexity Tasks run on a schedule and land in my inbox:
-* **High/Medium priority companies** — scanned every weekday for job postings, funding news, leadership changes, product launches, and press coverage worth commenting on
+* **High/Medium priority companies**—scanned every weekday for job postings, funding news, leadership changes, product launches, and press coverage worth commenting on
-* **Low priority companies** — scanned weekly for signals that warrant upgrading their priority
+* **Low priority companies**—scanned weekly for signals that warrant upgrading their priority

 ⠀
 ## What's Included